 Blurring the Edges: A creative exploration of social frontiers

-This event will use multiple senses to evoke emotion whilst educating and entertaining audiences.
-You can expect interrogation of boundaries and a perspective on the migrant/non-migrant experience as art opens up the notion of social frontiers.
+Blurring the Edges is a look at the research on social frontiers through performance, visual art, augmented reality, conversation and debate.
+Using multiple senses to evoke emotion whilst educating and entertaining audiences, expect interrogation of boundaries, a perspective on the migrant/non-migrant experience and even a little food - as art opens up the notion of social frontiers.

 Events at the University

 Browse upcoming public lectures, exhibitions, family events, concerts, shows and festivals across the University.